Lee-W/main-blog/content/pages/about-me.md

 **Chief Teaching Assistant, [X-Village](https://www.facebook.com/X-Village-423736361424301/?ref=br_rs)**

 * Managed the executive team with 16 members
+* Organized two months of full-time courses and a one-semester 3 credit course
 * Reviewed the teaching proposal of Python course, "Programming Design Foundation"
 * Designed exercises for "Data Structure," the first section of "Computer Science Foundations"
 * Lectured "Web Programming, Database/Cloud Computing," the fourth section of "Computer Science Foundations"

 *X-Village* is an experimental education program aiming to equip students not major in computer science with the ability of computational thinking and to enhance future cooperation between computer science and other areas.

 I was the executor of the program and the leader of the teaching assistant team.
-Besides, I designed a half day exercise for *Data Structure* and lectured a four-hour web backend course for *Web Programming, Database/Cloud Computing*.
+Besides, I designed a half-day exercise for *Data Structure* and lectured a four-hour web backend course for *Web Programming, Database/Cloud Computing*.

 * [Website](https://sites.google.com/view/x-village/home?authuser=0)
 * [Facebook Fan Page](https://www.facebook.com/X-Village-423736361424301/)